vanderoffice/CA-Strategy/02-governance-model.md

 ### 4.1 Service Mesh Architecture

 **Vision:** Replace monolithic point-to-point integrations with service mesh where every system exposes APIs and discovers services through a catalog.
+This architecture is foundational for AI adoption—AI systems require access to data from multiple sources, and APIs provide the standardized interfaces that make this possible without building custom integrations for each AI application.

 **API Standards:**
 - RESTful APIs with OpenAPI 3.0+ specs